Still Talking: Expressions through colours and emotions

 Do you have a core memory from creating one of your artworks that you could share with us?

 I remember the creation of the 'Men & Pleasure.
-2021' series in a unique way because I had always used color boldly and avoided showing space accurately.
-However, in this series, I used the sense of space within white, grey, and black colors.
+2021' series in a unique way because I had always used colour boldly and avoided showing space accurately.
+However, in this series, I used the sense of space within white, grey and black colours.
 The work process was so different from what I had done before, and it was very interesting to see the results.

-Speaking of color, how important is it when you photograph something?
-What meaning do the colors play?
+Speaking of colour, how important is it when you photograph something?
+What meaning do the colours play?

-The role of color is a very good way to visually express the completeness of the overall work and ambiguous emotional parts, and sometimes it goes beyond that.
-To me, colors are like unique personalities with different characteristics.
-Just as there are people who match with each other and people who do not, our colors are the same, too.
+The role of colour is a very good way to visually express the completeness of the overall work and ambiguous emotional parts, and sometimes it goes beyond that.
+To me, colours are like unique personalities with different characteristics.
+Just as there are people who match with each other and people who do not, our colours are the same, too.

-Therefore, when using colors, there needs to be a match that goes well with one another; the emotional aspect of the person using the colors is very important.
+Therefore, when using colours, there needs to be a match that goes well with one another; the emotional aspect of the person using the colours is very important.